preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 --------------------------------------------
 In Omnia 7.5 it's possible to create pages from the calendar view, useful for publishing campaigns, for example.
 To use this option, it must be activated and some settings needs to be done.
 They are found under the heading PAGE CREATION.

+**Note!** You must still select something under Query for the Calendar display to be shown.
+You could for example just select "Tenant" as Scope.

 .. image:: page-creation-option.png

 When Enable page creation has been turned on, the following settings are available: